Modelled Territorial Authority GDP methodology

 The MTAGDP series uses Statistics New Zealand's (Stats NZ’s) published and custom Regional GDP series for 15 regional council regions as a benchmark to estimate GDP for New Zealand’s 66 territorial authority (TA) areas and the industries in them.

-These estimates have been derived by a mathematical method called iterative proportional fitting (also known as bi-proportional scaling or raking) that rakes up the earnings data to align with the official Regional GDP totals.
+These estimates have been derived by a mathematical method called iterative bi-proportional matrix balancing (also known as RAS) that allocate the earnings data to align with the official Regional GDP totals.

 MTAGDP Methodology 2018 [PDF, 306 KB]